dsagman/picat/readme_v2.md

 This was software that cost in the hundreds of thousands of dollars and ran on machines that cost millions.
 But it was in great demand nonetheless: Airlines and trucking companies used OSL for scheduling, oil and gas companies for evaluating the potential of drill sites.

 Nowadays, you can just download for free any of a number of linear programming libraries and run them on your laptop with more compute than any 1990s mainframe.

-However, at the time, and still today, the math at the center of this is over my head, which is why **I find Picat so appealing.
-It's a chance to learn about optimization with the linear algebra available, but not required.**
+However, at the time, and still today, the math at the center of this is over my head, and I never really understood how the optimization worked or how to use it myself.
+Which is why I find Picat so appealing. **Picat enables learning about constraint programming and optimization with the linear algebra and discrete mathematics quietly in the background.**

 *Fun fact: A couple the researchers from IBM who wrote much of OSL, John Forrest and John Tomlin, were and are instrumental in COIN-OR, an open source optimization software initiative.
 John Forrest was not the friendliest to a young technical writer, but John Tomlin was as kind as possible. https://www.informs.org/Recognizing-Excellence/Award-Recipients/John-Forrest